 Trading and praying do not go together.

 Begging God is not praying to Him.
 A prayer in the right spirit can transform you, if your faith is firm, your prayers can yield results.
-That said, praying is not a substitute for the right karma, virtuous living, righteous conduct, it is not an escape route.
+That said, praying is not a substitute for right karma, virtuous living, or righteous conduct, it is not an escape route.